egelja/caelus-cml/BUILD.md

     6. Add the `C:\msys64\mingw64\bin` directory to your PATH.
     </details>

 3. Download and install [Paraview](https://www.paraview.org/) to view the cases.
 You will need to create an empty `case.foam` file in every case directory, then open it with Paraview to view the case.
+This is optional, but highly recommended.

 ### Caelus Python Library (CPL) setup